Random Embeddings of Graphs: The Expected Number of Faces in Most Graphs is Logarithmic: Introduction

 \subsection{State-of-the-art}

-Two special cases of random embeddings are well understood.
+Random embeddings of two special families of graph are well understood.
 The first one is a bouquet of $n$ loops (also called a \emph{monopole}), which is the graph with a single vertex and $n$ loops incident with the vertex.
 This family was first considered in a celebrated paper by Harer and Zagier \cite{HZ86} using representation theory.
 Several combinatorial proofs appeared later \cite{Ch11,Gross89,Ja87,Jackson1994_integral,Za95,Zagier2004}.
 By duality, the maps of the monopole with $n$ loops correspond to unicellular maps \cite{Ch11} with $n$ edges.
 The second well-studied case is the \emph{$n$-dipole}, a two-vertex graph with $n$ edges joining the two vertices; see \cite{Andrews1994,Chen2020,CR16,CMS12,Jackson1994_algebraic,Jackson1994_integral,KL93,RiThesis}.
 A more recent case gives an extension to the ``multipoles'' \cite{CHMMS22} using a result of Stanley \cite{St11}.
 Random embeddings in all these cases are in bijective correspondence with products of permutations in two conjugacy classes.
 A notable generalization of these cases appears in a paper by Chmutov and Pittel \cite{ChPi16}.
 Another well-studied case includes ``linear'' graph families, obtained from a fixed small graph $H$ by joining $n$ copies of $H$ in a path-like way, see \cite{GKMT18,St91JCTB} and references therein.